⚡ Flash Sale 20% Discount for New Clients, use code "QUICK20" at Checkout! ⚡

 When Is My Confirmation Statement Due?

-File your confirmation statement within 14 days of 12 months from the date you incorporate your company.
-After the first year, subsequent statements should be filed every 12 months from the last confirmation statement date, known as the review period.
+You need to file a confirmation statement within 14 days of every 12 months from the date of incorporation.
+After the first year, subsequent statements should be filed every 12 months from the last confirmation statement date.

+The period between the first statement and the date when the next one is due is, known as the review period.
 For instance, if your company files a confirmation statement on 30 September 2024.
-Your next review period will start on 1 October 2024 and end on 30 September 2025.
+Your next review period starts on 1 October 2024 and ends on 30 September 2025.

 Insight